Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 - 4 min read

-As energy prices rise and carbon-reduction targets tighten for UK landlords, building owners and facilities managers are under pressure to try to improve the efficiency of their existing HVAC assets.
+As energy prices rise and carbon-reduction targets tighten for UK landlords, building owners and facilities managers are under pressure to improve the efficiency of their existing HVAC assets.

-Rather than replacing older equipment, retro-commissioning fine-tunes what you already have, identifying inefficiencies, correcting any faults/settings, and ensuring systems operate only as they were originally intended to.
+Instead of replacing older equipment, retro-commissioning fine-tunes what you already have.
+It identifies inefficiencies, corrects faults and settings, and ensures systems operate as originally intended.

-For most commercial buildings, energy waste isn’t caused by broken equipment — it’s caused by equipment running inefficiently.
+For most commercial buildings, energy waste isn’t due to broken equipment; it’s because equipment runs inefficiently.

 Why Older HVAC Systems Waste Energy

-Over time, even well-maintained buildings often drift away from their original performance.
-But are you aware?
+Over time, even well-maintained buildings drift away from their original performance.
+Common issues include:

 Misaligned temperature and pressure set-points